 It is the first language of choice for many data scientists; typical applications include scientific research, data processing, signal acquisition, websites and IoT.

 Python is fast to program, which means development timescales are shorter than using many other software languages such as Java or C++.
 Its seed of programming is on par with MATLAB or LabVIEW.
 It runs on multiple operating systems, from Windows, OS X to Linux plus a wide range of hardware setups and offers fast data processing speeds.

 For anything involving data, Python is an obvious choice thanks to its ecosystem of tools and libraries including the highly optimised numpy/sciphy libraries for scientific work making data processing fast.
 There is also the Scikit-Learn library which contains a huge array of off-the-shelf machine learning tools and interactive jupyter notebooks.
 All of these tools are free to use so there are no ongoing costs or license fees.
 We recommend the Anaconda distribution released by Continuum Analytics, and we use this distribution in-house.

 CONDITION MONITORING CASE STUDY: OIL & GAS COMPANY

-A £multi-billion global leader in the Oil & Gas industry, was already collecting significant amounts of operational data and were looking for a partner to help analyse it and improve their operations.
+A £multi-billion global leader in the Oil & Gas industry was already collecting significant amounts of operational data and required a partner to help analyse it and improve their operations.

-The first phase of the project involved converting the existing finite state machine model to Python code.
-Using Python, we analysed the model and improved the performance of the existing model by tuning parameters.
+The first phase of the project was to convert the existing finite state machine model to Python code.
+Using Python to analyse the existing model our team were able to improve the performance of the model by tuning the parameters.
 We also trained a new machine learning model on the historic data which outperformed the existing model by 20% (tested on data sets provided by the client) which will both reduce operating costs and time to production.

 CONDITION MONITORING CASE STUDY: FMCG COMPANY